hschwentner/fatpub-book-template/manuscript/09-chapter-1-introduction.md

 | Type B | Complexity of the modeling | Superfluous parts of the solution  |

 This is the paragraph after the table.

+## Asides and Blurbs

+> ## An Example Aside
+>
+> In this aside there are several sentences.
+Asides can contain one or multiple paragraphs.
+They can also contain figures.
+>
+> This is the second paragraph of the aside.

+This is a paragraph after the aside.

+Some templates allow for blurbs like quote, tip, and note.

+## Page breaks

+If you want to force a page break, you can do so with the following.

+{pagebreak}

+This paragraph always starts on a new page.